tammet/gkc/Examples/README.md

     2: [in, axiom] father(john,pete).
     3: [simp, 1, 2, fromaxiom] false

-Here run <N> indicates the number of attempt and fork <M> (only for UNIXes) shows which parallel process found the proof.
+Here *run N* indicates the number of attempt and *fork M* (only for UNIXes) shows which parallel process found the proof.
 The `"max_dseconds":1` says that gkc gave this strategy one decisecond (0.1 seconds) time limit.
-The `axiom` and `fromaxiom` also appear at this print level, indicating the type of the input and derived clauses.
+The `axiom` and `fromaxiom` also appear at this print level, indicating the type of the input and the origin of derived clauses, stemming from the optional *role* argument used by the TPTP syntax.

 Try to modify the file example1.txt by removing the statement `-father(john,pete).` and run gkc again.
 After ca one second gkc will stop and output